Private Line (band)

-Private Line are a Finnish hard rock band from Helsinki, formed during the mid-1990s (in Jyväskylä, a city in the center of Finland) and continuing today.
+Private Line are a Finnish hard rock band from Helsinki, formed during the mid-1990s in Jyväskylä.

 History

 Origins

 The band was founded in the 1990s, when the founding members, Sammy, Jari Huttunen, and Eliaz were still teenagers.
 They bonded through love of Hanoi Rocks and Mötley Crüe.
 Private Line won a local band competition and used the prize money from it to record and release their debut EP Smooth Motions in 1998.

 After recording Smooth Motions, the band brought in two new members: Spit and Illy.
 Together, they recorded a five-song promo CD.
 Founding member and guitarist Jari left the band and joined in Finnish heavy metal act Timo Rautiainen & Trio Niskalaukaus in May 2002.